 Opening the door was a hallelujah moment.
 Because of the hotel's proximity to Silicon Valley's big companies, the room screams business.
 Its minimalist design showcases a few modern pieces like framed monochrome photographs and sleek furniture.
-The mood's set by lighting that resembles some of meyda tiffany lamps lighting.

 The bedside alarm clock-slash-radio-slash-snoozer was waiting to be tinkered, and the coffee machine was ready to brew.
 An office desk sat in the corner.
 The immaculately clean bathroom, supplied with branded toiletries and accentuated by dramatic bathroom lighting fixtures, lured us...
 But a shower had to wait for we were to meet long lost relatives that eve before hitting the sack.

 We initially planned to stay just for a night cause we'll be heading to Sacramento to meet more relatives from the hubby's side.
 This itinerary however, changed once we entered our room.
 A decision reinforced by the marvelous buffet brekkie we had the next day.
 Yes, the brekkie made us extend another night.
 It was after all, going to be covered by the company as well.
 Couldn't let that extra night go to waste!